 Exclusive: Blackstone readies new Asia real estate fund of at least $5 billion: sources

-Blackstone Group LP is readying a new Asia-focused real estate fund that aims to raise a record $5 billion or more, betting on strong returns from property investments in the region, people familiar with the plans told Reuters.
-The world's biggest alternative asset manager will likely launch the fund in the next 12-16 months, the people said.
+The ticker and trading information for Blackstone Group is displayed at the post where it is traded on the floor of the New York Stock Exchange April 4, 2016. ) is readying a new Asia-focused real estate fund that aims to raise a record $5 billion or more, betting on strong returns from property investments in the region, people familiar with the plans told Reuters.

 Add your comments below